-Our first stop through my trip through Cuba is Havana!
+My first stop through my trip through Cuba was Havana (or Habana as it is properly called in Spanish).
 As most people do, Havana was where my friend and I started and ended our trip around Cuba.
-Havana has a great literary and historical legacy and some of that aura lasts to this day.
-For my friend and I though the focus of our Havana adventures (and our whole trip) was design and photography, rather than more touristic or literary focused things.
+As most people know Havana has a great literary and historical legacy which persists today.
+For my friend and I though the focus of our Havana adventures (and our whole trip in) was design and photography, rather than more touristic or literary focused things.

 Corner Café (Wednesday Night)

 Calle B and Calle 3 | Vedado | La Habana, Cuba